 ed, Gradle has no way to determine if the output will be same as before, and it will have no choice but to execute the task.

-: runs main code and test code complies with the Checkstyle rules.
+check if the main code and test code complies with the Checkstyle rules, respectively.

 Run the test